 An endoscopic biopsy is a less invasive test but does require general anesthesia.
 For an endoscopic biopsy, a video scope is used to better visualize the stomach and small intestines, and small biopsies are obtained for sampling.
-The advantages of this procedure are that this is a non-invasive, outpatient procedure.
+The advantage of this procedure is that this is a non-invasive, outpatient procedure.
 The disadvantage is that the camera may not extend far enough into the intestines to allow a full examination of the intestinal disease, and biopsies obtained are of the superficial, internal layers only.

 Therapeutic recommendations are driven by the results of the biopsy and often include dietary changes, medications to modulate an over-zealous immune response, chemotherapy if indicated, and supplements.

 Empiric therapy – meaning treatment that is started without obtaining a biopsy is sometimes chosen after a discussion of risks and costs.
 It is important to note that empiric treatment has some potential risks.
-Starting medications before obtaining a diagnosis may result in an alteration of the disease state that makes it more difficult to obtain accurate biopsy results in the future.
+Starting medications before obtaining a diagnosis may result in an alteration of the disease state which makes it more difficult to obtain accurate biopsy results in the future.
 Still, because some patients are quite ill, making anesthesia and biopsy procedures risky, empiric therapy is preferable to putting the patient at risk.

 Empiric treatment would consist of supportive care, which can include transfusions of plasma (protein), fluids to help electrolyte abnormalities, anti-nausea and anti-diarrheal medications, vitamin B12 injections, diet changes (low fat and hydrolyzed or hypoallergenic), and often steroid medication.
-Other treatments include sometimes an antibiotic, or an anti-parasitic medication.
+Other treatments include sometimes an antibiotic or an anti-parasitic medication.
 If there is an incomplete response or no response in the first few days or weeks of this therapy, often a more potent oral immune-modulating medication may be prescribed.
-For patients that are being treated without a biopsy, we must carefully consider the possibility of a cancerous condition when we are treating with potent immunomodulators.
+For patients who are being treated without a biopsy, we must carefully consider the possibility of a cancerous condition when we are treating with potent immunomodulators.
 Although inflammatory/immune-mediated causes of intestinal disease are more common than cancer, when treating without a biopsy-confirmed diagnosis, there will always be a risk that medications could harm the patient.

 The prognosis for patients with Protein-losing enteropathy depends upon the underlying cause.
 When the cause is an aberrant immune response, the majority of patients can be controlled with medications, diet, and some supplements.

-Patients that develop protein-losing enteropathy due to intestinal cancer have a variable prognosis.
+Patients who develop protein-losing enteropathy due to intestinal cancer have a variable prognosis.
 Some can be controlled with a good quality of life for months or years with chemotherapy medications and others decline within weeks.

 It is important to note that it can take some time for patients to respond to therapy.
 A significant challenge is that the medications we are using to treat the disease must be absorbed by the poorly functioning intestinal tract.
-Even with accurate biopsy results-driving medication decisions, some patients do not tolerate the recommended medications or diet and there can be a frustrating period of trial and error.
+Even with accurate biopsy results driving medication decisions, some patients do not tolerate the recommended medications or diet and there can be a frustrating period of trial and error.